How To Support Your Gut Health

 • Oats contain fiber, which is essential for gut health.
 To make a gut-healthy breakfast, combine a sliced banana with a bowl of oatmeal and a few nuts and seeds.
 The plant-based protein from nuts or seeds, alongside the resistant starch from the banana and the fiber from the oats, make this a delicious meal to start your day.

-• Legumes: Beans, peas, and lentils are all sources of fiber and plant-based protein.
+• Legumes such as beans, peas, and lentils are all sources of fiber and plant-based protein.
 They’re also prebiotic foods that can help to support a healthy gut microbiome.
 Legumes are a staple for many plant-based eaters, who love to make them the centerpieces of meals for a boost of much-needed fiber and protein.

 • Berries have antioxidants and fiber, and they’re also low in sugar.
 These attributes make berries a great choice for your gut.
 The high fiber content in fruits like berries offsets their sugar content, and lower-sugar, higher-fiber fruits like berries are great additions to a gut-healthy diet.

-• Leafy Greens: Long praised as a source of protein, vitamins, minerals, and fiber, leafy greens like spinach and kale are another source of prebiotics.
-Your gut microbiome needs plenty of vitamins and minerals to thrive, and leafy greens may be just what your gut needs!.
+• Leafy greens like spinach and kale are another source of prebiotics that have long been praised as a source of protein, vitamins, minerals, and fiber.
+Your gut microbiome needs plenty of vitamins and minerals to thrive, and leafy greens may be just what your gut needs!
 They contain vitamins and beneficial minerals that can help keep your gut happy and healthy.

 • Apples are another tasty source of fiber that are great for your gut.
 These crisp, crunchy fruits also contain vitamin C and other nutrients.